Russo-Dye type Theorem, Stinespring representation,and Radon Nikodym dervative for invariant block multilinear completely positive maps: Introduction

-Building on the ideas of A. Kaplan's block states \cite{AK89} and J. Heo's invariant multilinear CP maps \cite{Heo 00}, we introduce the block version of invariant multilinear CP maps (see Section \ref{Multi CP Maps} for more comprehensive discussions).
+Drawing inspiration from quantum algorithm simulation \cite{BSD} (thanks to Prof. Mathew Graydon for sharing such ideas), A. Kaplan's block states \cite{AK89} and J. Heo's work on invariant multilinear CP maps \cite{Heo 00}, we present a novel extension known as block invariant multilinear CP maps.
+For a detailed and comprehensive exploration of this topic, refer to Section \ref{Multi CP Maps}.

 Our proposed model unifies the works of A. Kaplan \cite{AK89}, and J. Heo \cite{Heo 00,Heo} (see Section \ref{conclud remark} for more details).
 In addition, we provide several concrete examples to illustrate the concepts discussed in this topic.
 These examples serve to demonstrate the usefulness and applicability of the methods and ideas presented, and provide a deeper understanding of the theory.

 Throughout the article, we assume that $\mathcal{A}, \mathcal{B}$ are unital $C^*$-algebras, and $\mathcal{A}_{sa}$ is the set of all self-adjoint elements of $\mathcal{A}.$ Let $\varphi: \mathcal{A}\to \mathcal{B}$ be a linear map between two $C^*$-algebras.
 The \emph{adjoint} of a linear map $\varphi: \mathcal{A}\to \mathcal{B}$ is defined by